filippt1/doc_safety/README.md

 - (full) train, val and test datasets
 - (full) textures and stains used for creating the dataset
 - (full) inferred results with each trained model
+- extracted texts from inferred images with OCR engines

 are available at [onedrive](https://liveuniba-my.sharepoint.com/:f:/g/personal/tuch1_uniba_sk/IgAxWRwEvroTTqAf-8p0UqblAYIXUwGzlCyU-3BmcvwE5F8?e=otBeeM).